PE Curriculum Statement 2023- 2024

 Physical Activity & Sport

-During lunchtimes, City in the Community target specific year groups for physical activity.
+During lunchtimes, Fifth movement target specific year groups from KS2 for physical activity.
 In both departments, teaching assistants and playground friends organise and resource games to keep children active.
-Lunchtime sport clubs for football, basketball and netball are offered to pupils.
+Lunchtime sport clubs for football, basketball and netball are also offered to pupils.
 In the afternoon, children will choose to walk or run the 'Daily Mile'.
 This provides an opportunity to re-energise pupils as well as increase their physical activity.

 Furthermore, the school provides: